Learn about forcing forsythia and other flowering branches indoors. This is a great way to bring in some garden beauty during the late winter months.

 Other Flowering Trees and Shrubs to Try Forcing Indoors

 Note forsythia is probably the easiest to force and the quickest.
-However, can force other branches but they may take a few extra weeks to bloom.
+However, you can force other branches but they may take a few extra weeks to bloom.

 - Quince